 The first step, learning, is a familiar activity for most of us.
 It’s a matter of acquiring knowledge and information about a particular skill.

-If you were learning about verbal communications, you may be taught that it’s good to be clear about what you say, to be concise and to speak with confidence.
-This is part of the learning phase of improving verbal communications.
+If you were learning about verbal communication, you may be taught that it’s good to be clear about what you say, to be concise, and to speak with confidence.
+This is part of the learning phase of improving verbal communication.

 But once you’ve learned about a soft skill, how do you make sense of it in a way that you can relate to?
 How can learning a soft skill lead to a change in behavior?

 2. Introspection can motivate change, provided it’s done in the right way

 Introspection is more of a personal endeavor.
 It relates to examining your own internal thoughts and feelings.
 The very term is derived from the Latin for “looking within”.